-As at 31 March 2020 and 2019, the Group's maximum exposure to credit risk which will cause a financial loss to the Group due to failure to discharge an obligation by the counterparties is arising from the carrying amount of the respective recognised financial assets as stated in the consolidated statement of financial position.
+As at 31 March 2021 and 2020, the Group's maximum exposure to credit risk which will cause a financial loss to the Group due to failure to discharge an obligation by the counterparties is arising from the carrying amount of the respective recognised financial assets as stated in the consolidated statement of financial position.

-The credit risk of our Group mainly arises from bank balances, trade and other receivables, contract assets and restricted bank deposits.
+The credit risk of our Group mainly arises from bank balances, trade receivables, deposits and other receivables and restricted bank deposits.
 The carrying amounts of these balances represent our Group's maximum exposure to credit risk in relation to financial assets.